quasilyte/roboden-game/_docs/creeps.md

 Every super creep gets x2 max health.

-In addition to that, there is are creep-specific bonuses.
+In addition to that, there are creep-specific bonuses.

 | Creep Type | Bonus |
 |---|---|